Geology of Abkhazia

-The geology of Abkhazia includes Neogene molasse deposits which are common along the coast.
-Paleogene greywacke and siltstone rocks run in a belt inshore into Georgia, while much of the northern and central areas of the country are underlain by Cretaceous and Jurassic rocks.
-The entire country is underlain by the suture left by the closing the Paleotethys Ocean.
-The region has asymmetric, isoclinal folding.
+The geology of Abkhazia includes Neogene molasse deposits, which are common along the coast.
+Paleogene greywacke and siltstone rocks form a belt inshore extending into Georgia, while much of the northern and central areas of the country are underlain by Cretaceous and Jurassic rocks.
+The entire country is underlain by the suture left by the closure of the Paleotethys Ocean.
+The region exhibits asymmetric, isoclinal folding.